nohero765/truckersmp-macos/README.md

 # TruckersMP for macOS 🚛

-A macOS launcher for [TruckersMP](https://truckersmp.com) the ETS2 multiplayer mod built with Electron.
+A macOS launcher for [TruckersMP](https://truckersmp.com) — the ETS2 multiplayer mod — built with Electron.
 Under the hood it wraps [truckersmp-cli](https://github.com/truckersmp-cli/truckersmp-cli) and uses [CrossOver](https://www.codeweavers.com/crossover) Wine to launch the game and handle everything.

+> **Beta release — things are subject to change.**

 <p align="center">
   <img src="icon.png" width="128" alt="App Icon">
 </p>